 For those who don’t know, Shotaro Ishinomori created Cyborg 009, Hotel, and Masked Rider among countless others series.
 He made it into the Guinness World Records for the most published comics by a single author.
 There is even the Ishinomori Manga Museum in Japan that is dedicated solely to his extensive catalog of work.

 On a more personal note, when this book came out, life was a bit rough.
 Middle school is usually no picnic for anyone and my experience was no exception.
 My friends and I were often called the “Nerd Herd” – and not always just by other students.
-Being into Weird Al, coin collecting, and Mystery Science Theater 3000 in the grunge era – it must have seemed as though we were asking to be targets.
-Video games and books offered respite – a beautiful escape from day to day troubles.
-I’d hold out until the weekends and spend many an afternoon reading this manga from beginning to end.
-I’d stack my Nintendo Powers all open to the first page of each chapter so as not to miss a beat, then just drown myself in Ishinomori’s vision of Hyrule.
+With a penchant for Monty Python quotes, and being into Weird Al, coin collecting, and Mystery Science Theater 3000 during the grunge era – it must have seemed as though we were asking to be targeted.
+Video games and books offered respite – a beautiful escape from the day to day troubles.
+I’d hold out until the weekends and spend many an afternoon reading this manga from beginning to end, stacking my Nintendo Powers all open to the first page of each chapter so as not to miss a beat, then just drowning myself in Ishinomori’s vision of Hyrule.
 A sad state of affairs, when you wish to live in a world of life and death struggles with monsters and sorcerers than cope with the real one.